roadsidemultimedia/Docs/customizing/using-the-base-child-theme.md

 The PageLines Base theme, is a free child theme available from the PageLines Store which will never receive an update, as its been designed as a base for you to create your very own child themes, as well customizing PageLines DMS.

 A child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme, without the need to modify core files.
-Because of this, the Base child theme is considered the most professional method for customizing, as it supports custom CSS/LESS, scripts, hooks, translations and custom/child sections.
+Because of this, the Base child theme is considered the most professional method for customizations and here are a few reasons why:

+* Supports custom CSS via the `style.css` file
+* Supports hooks via the `functions.php` file
+* Supports LESS with the creation of a `style.less` file (see Creating a style.less file below)
+* Supports the creation of a `language` folder for translations.
+* Supports a custom `rtl.css` file.
+* Supports custom/child sections

 ## Structure ##

-The PageLines Base child theme folder when in [installed](/configure/installing-store-products), can be located in the following directory **wp-content &rarr; themes** and is named `pagelines-template-theme`.
+The PageLines Base child theme folder when in [installed](/configure/installing-store-products), can be located in the following directory **wp-content &rarr; themes** and is named `pagelines-template-theme` and comprise of the following structure.

-When vieing the Base child theme via FTP, it will contain the following file structure.

 <table class="table table-striped table-bordered">
   <thead>